christopherlye/snakeSnack/README.md

 ## Inspiration

-<p align="justify">I wanted to create a browser game that people were thoroughly familiar with, but adding a twist to it.
-The initial idea was to create a Tron-like one player game where the player will navigate an arena with a vehicle which leaves a trail that acts as an obstacle for both human and AI players.</p>
+<p align="justify">I wanted to create a browser game that people are very familiar with, but with a twist.
+The initial idea was to create a Tron-like single player game where the player will navigate an arena with a vehicle which leaves a trail that acts as an obstacle for both human and AI players.</p>

 <p align="justify">However, as it turned out quite challenging for my first project, I decided to take on something more manageable as a prototype.
 So I developed a snake game which employed a similar logic for such a game and made it two players at the moment, removing the need to code the AI logic, while allowing family and friends to have fun together.</p>